 A statement from a nominating official (unless it is one of the two required references) is not considered in the application process.

-May I apply for the Junior Fellows Program directly to the Carnegie Endowment?
+May I apply directly to Carnegie for the James C. Gaither Junior Fellows Program?

-The Junior Fellows Program is competitive and, as such, the Carnegie Endowment relies on participating universities to nominate uniquely qualified students.
+The James C. Gaither Junior Fellows Program is competitive and, as such, the program relies on participating universities to nominate uniquely qualified students.
 We are unable to accept applications directly from students.
 Students should consult their university on the nomination process.

 When is the application deadline?

-The Carnegie Endowment’s deadline is January 15 (or the Friday before if the January 15 falls on a weekend or holiday).
+The program’s deadline is January 15th (Friday if the 15th falls on a Saturday, Monday if the 15th falls on a Sunday.
 However, most schools set an earlier deadline (some as early as November) to receive and review applications.
 Consult your university for application deadlines and details on the school’s application process.

 If a student is interested in more than one program, how should they proceed?